.

 Dominique is currently a member of Deakin University’s Academic Board, Councillor of the international Transplantation Society (TTS), and co-chair of TTS Education Committee.
 She is also a member of the Doha International Academy for Organ Donation.
 Dominique is an Associate Editor of the journal Transplantation and is past co-chair of the Ethics Committee of The Transplantation Society and of the Declaration of Istanbul Custodian Group; she is also past Chair of the Asia Pacific Bioethics Education Network (APBEN).
 Dominique has also worked with the World Health Organization and the Australian Organ and Tissue Authority on ethical issues in donation and transplantation.
 Dominique has authored or co-authored more than 60 peer reviewed journal articles and book chapters, and regularly presents at Australian and international medical and bioethics conferences.

-Ms Jane Duffy
+Ms Jane Duffy, OAM

 Dr Tamara Kayali Browne